Soumyadas15/Memify/README.md

 To build and run Memify, you will need:

 - A C++ compiler that supports C++11 or later (e.g., GCC, Clang)
-- OpenSSL library for handling TLS encryption
+- OpenSSL library for secure key generation
 - CMake for building the project

 ### Installation